philwantsfish/shard/README.md

 or

-Build it yourself using sbt, `sub assembly`
+Build it yourself using sbt, `sbt assembly`

 ## Developing a new module